 Set Up/Tear Down

 Homeless Connect takes a lot of man power to get the event set up and taken down in a timely manner.
-Volunteers able to come early before their shift or stay after 3:30pm to help our team are greatly appreciated.
-We are also looking for volunteers who are interested in coming just to help with tear down starting at 3pm.
+Volunteers are encouraged to help with set up starting at 730am.
+Groups are also asked to help with tear down at the event.
+This helps everyone get off site by 3:30pm.